BERcerts.ie

 At BERcerts.ie, we will be able to advise you on all the grants available at the present in relation to sustainable supplies and energies.

 Such grants are available through Sustainable Energy Ireland.
-SEI operates a number of programmes that provide financial supports to demonstrate superior energy technologies or provide essential support in specifically identified sectors.
+SEAI operates a number of programmes that provide financial supports to demonstrate superior energy technologies or provide essential support in specifically identified sectors.
 These supports will allow Ireland become a leader in sustainable supply and the use of energy.
 Funding is available in the following areas:

 1. Buildings and Housing